Texas man arrested for fatal shooting of Indian student during violent rampage

 Satish Reddy, president-elect of the American Telugu Association, that is said to be making efforts for repatriation of his remains, said: “It’s not just a loss for one family, it’s a loss for the community”.

-He said he expects the body to leave on a flight to India on Wednesday evening.
+He said he expects the body to leave on a flight to India Wednesday evening.

 It was the latest attack that has heightened fears within the Indian-American community amid a broader surge in anti-Indian sentiment and xenophobic incidents earlier in the year.